 Holiday Pickup Schedule

 When a holiday falls on a weekday, the trash collection will be delayed by one day for the remainder of the week.
 For example, if a holiday falls on a Tuesday, trash will be collected on Wednesday.
 The schedule is not affected when a holiday occurs on a weekend.
 Affected holidays include:

 - Labor Day

 - Christmas Day

 - Independence Day

-Please explore the topics below for more information on trash collection.
+Please explore the FAQs below for more information on trash collection in Berkley

 General Information on Trash Collection

 The City provides for solid waste pick-up only.
 Liquid waste in any form cannot be placed at the curb for pick-up.
 If you have any questions, please contact our office.

 - All garbage must be placed in 20-35 gallon containers with handles or in plastic garbage bags, and shall not weigh more than fifty (50) pounds.
 90 gal curb carts are acceptable as these are emptied by the truck, not manually.
 Cardboard boxes are not acceptable garbage containers, and will not be picked up.